 DORA is a complex legal framework that contains many different topics and requirements, from IT Risk Management to contract and SLA management.
 In addition, DORA contains a proportionality principle.
 This means that the requirements described should be implemented in a way that is appropriate to the size, overall risk profile and nature, scale and complexity of the organization.

-We recommend tackling the implementation of DORA project by project, by breaking it down into several steps, starting with an identification of the people responsible and/or involved in the topics from DORA.
+We recommend tackling the implementation of DORA project based, by breaking it down into several steps, starting with an identification of the people responsible and/or involved in the topics from DORA.
 Who within the organization is responsible for ICT Risk Management (art.
 5)?
 Who should be involved in determining the impact of DORA on the organization on this topic?
 Answering these questions first directly identifies the stakeholders and involved parties for the (possible) change process.

 Next, an Article 6 analysis should reveal what, in terms of ICT Risk Management framework, applies.
 Next, you can start determining what “gaps” are present between DORA and the current setup of the organization.
 Technically, you have 24 months to fill these gaps, but don’t forget: the RTS must also be incorporated within the existing processes and procedures.
 In total, this brings us to four steps: